10+ Hudson Valley Day Trips

 Read my article about my visit to West Point Museum & Visitors Center

 *OPEN and offering a limited amount of tickets to the gardens & grounds.

 Visit a majestic historic home overlooking the Hudson River in Garrison, NY.

 Boscobel House & Gardens is unique because it was saved in pieces and rebuilt in another area of New York as a piece of art.

 The grounds are open for self-guided tours from mid-April through December, admission to the gardens, grounds and seasonal exhibition takes place Friday – Monday: 9am – sunset.

-*Currently CLOSED for the season.
+*OPEN for the season.

 Take a ferry ride on the Hudson River, from Beacon or Newburgh, and learn all about Bannerman Castle located on Pollepel Island.